Cerys Matthews: 2000s

 From November 2008, Matthews sat in for Stephen Merchant and Marc Riley on BBC 6 Music and went on to present George Lamb's slot in April 2009.
 In May 2009, she presented the show A Month of Sundays With...
 Cerys Matthews.
 She then covered for Nemone on 6 Music from July 2009, while Nemone was on maternity leave.

+Matthews herself began maternity leave on 23 November 2009 - earlier than planned due to pre-eclampsia and an emergency Caesarean - giving birth to her third child, Red, at 7 months gestation.

-Matthews began maternity leave from November 2009 and had to finish presenting the show a month early.
-In April 2010, Matthews returned to 6 Music to present a weekend show on Sunday mornings.
-She produces and presents radio documentaries and shows, including Hook Line and Singer, where she shared her love of fishing on Radio 4.
+In April 2010, Matthews returned to 6 Music to present a weekend show on Sunday mornings which, to this day, she continues to programme and host.
+She produces and presents radio documentaries and shows, including Hook Line and Singer, where on Radio 4, she shared her love of fishing.

 Matthews released her first CD in two years in October 2009.
 The album, titled Don't Look Down, was released in two versions, one in English and the other in Welsh (the title of the Welsh edition was Paid Edrych i Lawr).
 It was recorded in Providence, Rhode Island, Nashville, Seattle and London, and coincided with a two-week UK tour in October.